Swig & Swine Summerville

 For instance, he has a passion for naturally smoked BBQ and competes as a competitor with the KCBS.
 His competitive nature shows in the quality of the smoked meats he serves at Swig & Swine Summerville.

-Firstly, enjoy an audio interview with DiBenardo on The Manual Podcast.
+Enjoy this audio interview with DiBenardo on The Manual Podcast.
 That is followed by a video that gives you a look inside of Swig & Swine.

 What Folks are Saying about Swig & Swine Summerville